-The Cambridge City Council approved on Monday twin ordinances aimed to take on blight in the city's housing stock and storefront locations.
+The Cambridge City Council approved on Monday twin ordinances aimed to take on blight in the city's housing stock.

-After a lengthy debate, the council unanimously passed measures that would establish registration and licensing requirements for vacant residential properties and businesses that are not open, legally occupied or under active renovations.
+After a lengthy debate, the council unanimously passed measures that would establish registration and licensing requirements for vacant residential properties.

 For the first time, the city will have authority to conduct code compliance inspections inside houses and apartment buildings, which owners of run-down properties have previously been able to simply refuse in order to avoid citations and substantial fines.